dozmorovlab/excluderanges/README.md

--   <a href="#excluderanges---genomic-ranges-of-problematic-genomic-regions"
+-   <a href="#excluderanges-genomic-ranges-of-problematic-genomic-regions"
-    id="toc-excluderanges---genomic-ranges-of-problematic-genomic-regions">excluderanges
+    id="toc-excluderanges-genomic-ranges-of-problematic-genomic-regions">excluderanges,
-    - genomic ranges of problematic genomic regions</a>
+    genomic ranges of problematic genomic regions</a>
 -   <a href="#install-excluderanges" id="toc-install-excluderanges">Install
     <code>excluderanges</code></a>
 -   <a href="#use-excluderanges" id="toc-use-excluderanges">Use